dupFinder Command-Line Tool

 Running Duplicate Analysis

-To get dupFinder running with your custom CI, version control, quality control or any other server, download and unzip the command line tools package, and then run
+You can get dupFinder running locally or with your custom CI, version control, quality control or any other server.

 dupFinder.exe <source> -o=<PathToOutputFile>